 2. Improve Your Energy Efficiency

 Older homes are notoriously bad when it comes to energy consumption.
-Insulation and roofing have come a long way since the 70s and have a major impact on temperature regulation in a property.
+With better insulation and roofing, which have improved since the 1970s, as well as addressing failures with the electric meter, energy flows, and leaks, you can drastically improve the regulation of temperature in the home.
 Simply hiring a roof repairs Sydney expert to update or replace your roof can do wonders for your home’s energy efficiency.
 It can help keep the house cool during summer and warm during winter, reducing your reliance on heating and cooling solutions to require masses of electricity that only add to your bills at the end of the year.

 3. Make It Smart